"Through thee have the gates of Paradise been thrown open to us, O thou who this day did triumph so gloriously among the Angels."

 3. At this moment she received the fulfillment of all she longed, sacrificed, sought, worked, desired, hoped, waited, and prayed for her entire life.

-4. She experienced perfect and complete happiness in her entire person, as both her body and soul were united in heaven (Mary and Jesus are the only ones presently in heaven with their physical bodies; the souls of the other saints will receive their bodies at the final resurrection of the dead).
+4. She experienced perfect and complete happiness in her entire person, as both her body and soul were united in heaven (Mary and Jesus are presently in heaven with their physical bodies; the souls of the other saints will receive their bodies at the final resurrection of the dead).

 5. Everything mysteriously written and prophesied in the Scriptures of her role in salvation history was brought to its glorious fulfillment.